rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

 A scheduled image is just a normal snapshot.
 You can do what you like with it just as you can with your other snapshots.
-You can delete a scheduled image at any time using your normal workflow (Cloud Control Panel, novaclient, direct API calls).
+You can delete a scheduled image at any time using your normal workflow (Cloud Control Panel, direct API calls).
 {{</accordion>}}

 ### Miscellaneous